hpi-schul-cloud/nuxt-client/vue3_poc/README.md

 ## Important note

 In order to prevent conflicts with the configuration in the Nuxt client it is recommended to open this project in its own workspace.
-This affects for instance ESLint and the Vitest plugin.
+This affects for instance the Vitest plugin (see below).

 ## Checklist